Learn about career options, create a resume or portfolio, practice for an interview, or apply for jobs or internships.

 The Career Resources Guide is a comprehensive resource packed with easy-to-read information on career preparation topics such as writing resumes and cover letters, interviewing, networking, interview preparation, making the most of a career fair, dining etiquette, and more.
 We call it our career prep playbook.
 Use the contents sections below for guidance.

-new!
-Resume & Cover Letter Style Guide
+New!
+Resume, Cover Letter & Reference Page Style Guide

 Optimize Your LinkedIn Profile